ssakuh/ASUS-Z170-Maximus-VIII-HERO-6700k-OpenCore/README.md

 Mount EFI using [this](https://github.com/corpnewt/MountEFI) and copy over the entire EFI folder from the USB to the root of the EFI partition on the drive you installed macOS on.

 (optional) - run ```osx.sh``` from [here](https://raw.githubusercontent.com/hecz0r/config/master/osx.sh) to get my dotfiles and some software I use.

+### Troubleshooting

+If any part of the boot process hangs or throws errors, enable debugging in config.plist and replace the provided files with ones from OpenCore Debug version, and respectively, the Kext you suspect is faulty in Debug version.
+The files provided by me are Release versions.